- Ph.D., Massachusetts Institute of Technology, 1988

 Flower Development and its Evolution; Meiosis and Pollen Development

-Our lab is interested in understanding plant reproductive development at the molecular level, using the laboratory plant Arabidopsis thaliana as the experimental system.
-We approach this problem largely with molecular and genetic tools.
+I have a long standing interest in the molecular basis of plant reproductive development and continue to conduct active research at Fudan University, and collaborate with several Penn State professors.
+We approach this topic largely with molecular and genetic tools.
 In flowering plants, reproductive development encompasses a range of stages from floral meristem formation to fertilization.

 One of our research emphases is the analysis of regulatory genes controlling early flower development using both mutants and transgenic plants carrying altered genes.
 Some of these genes encode putative transcription factors.
 In particular, we are interested in understanding the function of the AGAMOUS gene at the molecular level.
 In addition, we are studying a family of genes (called ASK genes) that may regulate protein turnover during development.
 One of them, ASK1, regulates both vegetative and flower development.
 We recently have begun to examine flower development from an evolutionary perspective, in collaboration with Claude dePamphilis and others.